theinfosecguy/og-image/README.md

 ## 🙌 Acknowledgement

 Credit where credit is due.
-This started as a forked repo from [Railway's OG image generator](https://github.com/vercel/og-image).
+This started as a forked repo from [Vercel's OG image generator](https://github.com/vercel/og-image).
 It is modified to suit the needs of [BugBlogs](https://bugblogs.tech).

 ![](https://ucarecdn.com/df49f525-7c66-4000-b9fa-f79d936aa697/)